Robust Graph Matching Using An Unbalanced Hierarchical Optimal Transport Framework: Related Work

 Recently, hierarchical optimal transport (HOT)~\cite{schmitzer2013hierarchical,alvarez2018structured}, as a generalization of original OT, is proposed to compare the distributions with structural information, e.g., measuring the distance between different Gaussian mixture models~\cite{chen2018optimal}.
-By solving OT plans at different levels, HOT has achieved encouraging performance in multi-modal distribution~\cite{lee2019hierarchical,yurochkin2019hierarchical}, multi-modal learning~\cite{luo2022differentiable}, and neural architecture search~\cite{yang2023hotnas}.
-However, to the best of our knowledge, this technique has not yet been attempted in the graph matching task.
+By solving OT plans at different levels, HOT has achieved encouraging performance in multi-modal distribution matching~\cite{lee2019hierarchical,luo2022differentiable}, multi-modal learning~\cite{luo2022differentiable}, and neural architecture search~\cite{yang2023hotnas}.
+To our knowledge, however, these HOT techniques have not yet been attempted in graph matching tasks.
+Additionally, unlike existing HOT work, our UHOT method leverages unbalanced optimal transport (UOT) at the modality level.
+As demonstrated in~\cite{frogner2015learning,chizat2018scaling}, compared to solving classic OT problems, solving UOT problems helps improve the robustness of domain adaptation~\cite{fatras2021unbalanced} and generative modeling~\cite{YangU19}.